zkJoey/joey-mono/README.md

 # 👀 Problem

-- At the moment it’s difficult for web3 companies/entities to receive funding and loans for growth against the on-chain (and off-chain) revenue.
-For the space the grow, funding is key.
-Traditional financial institutions do not have the know-how to serve them.
+- Currently, it's difficult for web3 companies/entities to receive funding and loans for growth against the on-chain (and off-chain) revenue.
+For the space to grow, funding is vital.
+Unfortunately, traditional financial institutions do not have the know-how to serve them.
     - Types of customers
         - content creators in Web3
         - Web3 companies selling to Web2/3